bipio-server/bipio/README.md

 ##### super easy

-Here's a quick example, lets say I have a private email address that I want to protect or obfuscate - I could use an SMTP bip to create a temporary repeater which will forward emails for 1 day only.
+Here's a quick example, lets say I have a private email address that I want to protect or obfuscate - I could use an SMTP bip to create a temporary relay which will forward emails for 1 day only.
 Here's how :

 Create my destination email address with an SMTP Forwarder Channel :
 ```